How to Get the Best Night’s Sleep on Your Boat

 Check Price on Amazon - Better Boat's boat erasers quickly and conveniently remove scuffs and dirt from decks, consoles, upholstery, walls and more.
 Simply wet, squeeze and wipe away.

 3. Prepare for Emergency

-Spend an afternoon testing your anchor, checking to make sure you're comfortable with using it and feel confident it will hold through the night.
-If you have any question about the safety of your location, you can share watches during the night and, of course, make sure you display an anchor light with a tested and reliable lamp throughout the dark hours.
+Spend an afternoon testing your anchor, chain and line, checking to make sure you're comfortable with using it and feel confident it will hold through the night.
+If you have any questions about the safety of your location, you can share watches during the night and, of course, make sure you display an anchor light with a tested and reliable lamp throughout the dark hours.

 The same rules for daylight boating apply to overnight trips.
 File a float plan with someone you trust.
-Make sure you're comfortable operating your boat, are familiar with and obey all navigation rules.
+Make sure you're comfortable operating your boat and are familiar with and obey all navigation rules.

 Check that you have the necessary safety equipment aboard and meet at least the minimum requirements for recreational boats as set by the USGC.